 Are there any restrictions on use?

-Children will be restricted only by their imaginations and abilities!
+Mostly, children will be restricted only by their imaginations and abilities!
 Parents and caregivers MUST supervise and be attentive to children at all times, while letting them play freely.
-The following are prohibited at Spring Valley:
+For everyone’s safety, please insure that children abide by the rules listed on the previous page.

 May groups reserve space in the play area or schedule a group visit?

-Organized groups may visit Bison’s Bluff; however, reservations are not accepted.
-Due to this fact is recommended that groups be limited to 50 at any time, since there will be others using the play area at the same time.
+Organized groups may visit Bison’s Bluff; however space cannot be reserved for this public facility.
+Due to this fact, it is recommended that groups be limited to 50 at any time, since there will be others using the play area at the same time.
 Groups should call ahead to inform staff of their plans to avoid exceeding the play area capacity.
 This will insure a fun and safe play experience for all.
+NOTE: parking is often limited on busy days during the summer.
+We therefore ask that all buses park after unloading in alternative parking 1/4 mile west on Schuamburg Road.

 What is a nature playground and how is it different from a typical park playground?